mariajosetamayo/outdoor-sagas-app/README.md

 ###Getting Started###

 Outdoor Sagas is divided into two repos: the app repo and the server repo.
-This is the app repo, which contains the front-end of the application.
-To start the backend of the application, please got to: https://github.com/mariajosetamayo/outdoor-sagas-server
+This is the app repo, which contains the front end of the application.
+To start the back end of the application, please got to: https://github.com/mariajosetamayo/outdoor-sagas-server

 ####Getting started with the app package#####

 ```
 	> git clone git@github.com:mariajosetamayo/outdoorSagas.git
-	> cd app
 	> npm install
 	> npm start
 ```